 Soon after Browning was selected to carry the Canadian flag into the opening ceremonies of the 1994 Olympics in Lillehammer, Norway, he made the jump from amateur to professional.

-In addition to non-stop professional competition - including two United States and four Canadian championships - the past seven years have included starring roles and featured appearances in a dozen TV specials, perennial Stars On Ice tours, sports commentary gigs for CBC, NBC, and Fox networks, participation in seven consecutive Ice Wars, hosting the muscular dystrophy Labour Day telethon three times, and emceeing last year's Tribute Gala for Canada's Walk of Fame.
+In addition to non-stop professional competition - including two United States and four Canadian championships - the past seven years have included starring roles and featured appearances in a dozen TV specials, perennial Stars On Ice tours, sports commentary gigs for CBC, NBC, and Fox networks, participation in seven consecutive Ice Wars, hosting the muscular dystrophy Labour Day telethon three times, and emceed the annual Tribute Gala for Canada's Walk of Fame in 2008.

 Most notable of his performances, however, was an impromptu moment at Toronto's Maple Leaf Gardens.
 During a break in the taping of a 1995 Stars On Ice special, a child in the audience asked Browning: "Are you married?"
 Spotting his long-time girlfriend, National Ballet of Canada principal dancer Sonia Rodriquez, Browning got down on one knee and proposed in front of 16,000 witnesses.
 Rodriquez said yes, and the couple married just two days after Browning's 30th birthday, on June 30, 1996.

 And the accolades just keep coming.
 Eleven years ago, Browning became one of the youngest recipients of the Order of Canada.
 That same year, he was named top male athlete by the Sports Federation of Canada for the second year in a row - a distinction that recurred twice more, in 1991 and '93.
 In 1994, he was inducted into the Canadian Sports Hall of Fame and, in 1998, became the first Canadian recipient of the Jacques Favart Trophy, the highest honour awarded by the International Skating Union.

 Last year, around the time of his induction in the Canadian Figure Skating Hall of Fame, a national poll asked Canadians whom they consider to be this country's all-time greatest athlete.
 Wayne Gretzky topped the list.
 Kurt Browning came a close second.